Jaydevtest/DevOps_Projects/Lemp_Stack_Project/Lemp_stack.md

 `nano /var/www/projectLEMP/info.php`

 Type or paste the following lines into the new file.
-This is valid PHP code that will return information about your server:
+This is a valid PHP code that will return information about your server:

 `<?php

-phpinfo):`
+phpinfo):

+?>`

 You can now access this page in your web browser by visiting the domain name or public IP address you've set up in your Nginx configuration file, followed by /info.php :